ogansell/DocRR/README.md

 This repository contains a series of templates for creating HTML and PDF documents using the style themes employed by NZ Department of Conservation (DOC).

+In order for PDF output to work you need to make sure you have a LATEX distribution installed.
+[MIKTEX](https://miktex.org/) is the most common distribution to use.

+##Installing the package

 Install using ``devtools:install_github('ogansell/DocRR')``.

+##Creating a template in RStudio

 RStudio supports these templates natively.